 Although the rhetoric on human rights has changed from presidential administration to administration, manifestations of American exceptionalism appear in every presidency.
-Harold Hongju Koh, assistant secretary of state for democracy, human rights, and labor during part of the Clinton administration (1998-2001), stresses that some forms of American exceptionalism present little danger to the future of human rights.4 For example, that the United States has a distinctive rights culture and often uses distinctive legal terminology is not troubling.
-Indeed, the distinctiveness of the United States may benefit human rights claimants.5 However, the use of a double standard may be devastating both for U.S. human rights foreign policy and for the future of human rights.
-(1) the undercutting of U.S. ability to pursue an affirmative human rights agenda; (2) the co-optation of the United States into condoning or defending other countries' human rights abuses; (3) the weakening of the United States' claim to lead globally through moral authority; and (4) the undermining of the legitimacy of human rights norms.6 It is this double standard form of American exceptionalism that is the subject of the present book.7
+Harold Hongju Koh, assistant secretary of state for democracy, human rights, and labor during part of the Clinton administration (1998-2001), stresses that some forms of American exceptionalism present little danger to the future of human rights.
+For example, that the United States has a distinctive rights culture and often uses distinctive legal terminology is not troubling.
+Indeed, the distinctiveness of the United States may benefit human rights claimants.
+However, the use of a double standard may be devastating both for U.S. human rights foreign policy and for the future of human rights.
+Koh points to at least four problems with a double-standard approach to human rights: (1) the undercutting of U.S. ability to pursue an affirmative human rights agenda; (2) the cooptation of the United States into condoning or defending other countries' human rights abuses; (3) the weakening of the United States' claim to lead globally through moral authority; and (4) the undermining of the legitimacy of human rights norms.
+It is this double standard form of American exceptionalism that is the subject of the present book.